 So, what happens in a technical interview?
 Every company is different, but let’s take a look at the average situations you might face.

 Often, tech interviews will come in three basic stages:

-- 1st stage: the technical phone screen.
+📞 1st stage: the technical phone or video screen.
 Good news!
 The company liked your resume and wants to talk to you more.
-This stage is designed to see if you are qualified/enthusiastic enough to proceed to the next technical round.
+This short social & technical screening stage is designed to see if you are qualified and enthusiastic enough to proceed to the next technical round.
 This interview stage typically lasts 15-30 minutes.

-- 2nd stage: remote coding interview/assignment.
+📝 2nd stage: remote coding interview/assignment.
 Some companies will want to test your coding skills with a preliminary test before having you actually come in.
 It may be conducted over the phone, via Skype or Zoom, or could be a homework-type assignment.
 If the company is respectful of your time, a remote coding challenge should only take a few hours.

-- 3rd and final stage: onsite interview/whiteboarding challenge.
+💻 3rd and final stage: onsite interview/whiteboarding challenge.
 This is the stage that most people call the actual “technical interview.”
 It involves an in-person interview with coding challenges you have to complete on a whiteboard in front of the interviewer(s).
 This could also be done remotely over video conference if the company is remote.
 Whiteboard interviews typically last 1-2 hours, but the whole onsite technical interview can be several hours to a full day.

 As I said before, though, every company’s tech interview process is different.
 Here are a few examples of how some popular tech companies organize their interview stages: